 The Osa Peninsula contains 2.5% of the world's biodiversity, making this a bucket list destination for every birder and wildlife lover.

-Adventure seekers can opt to trek through Corcovado National Park first, staying overnight at a remote ranger station, and then indulge themselves with a less strenuous stay at Lapa Rios.
+Adventure seekers can opt to trek through Corcovado National Park first, staying overnight at a remote ranger station, and then indulge themselves with a less rustic stay at Lapa Rios.

 Visit Lapa Rios during sea turtle nesting season and help biologists monitor nesting sites or shepherd newly hatched baby turtles to the safety of the sea.

-Though rainforest wildlife draws most folks to the Osa, Lapa Rios offers access to four pristine beaches.
+Though rainforest wildlife draws most folks to the Osa, Lapa Rios has access to four pristine beaches.
 Golfo Dulce offers protection from powerful direct Pacific waves.
 Many of the beaches great for swimming and several offer world class surf.
-Local guide Pollo is one of the best for getting newcomers up on their board.
+Local guide Pollo is one of the best for getting first timers up on their board.

 The guide training program is highly lauded; a Lapa Rios guide can easily move to a senior naturalist position anywhere in the country, which is saying a lot in Costa Rica.
 To help spread the benefits of this demand, Lapa Rios senior guide Danilo Alvarez recently started a guide school at the lodge to train new guides, raise the standards of tourism in the area, and offer locals from the Osa Peninsula better economic opportunities through ecotourism.